 This recipe for Smothered Swiss Steak is pure comfort food at its finest.
 It’s at the top of my list for when there is a chill in the air, and I’m looking for something warm and cozy for supper.

-Aside from being a nostalgic kind of recipe, though, I think it’s also a bit old-fashioned because I use cubed steaks for this dish – cuts of beef that I really don’t see too often in modern recipes.
-I really believe these steaks deserve a revival, though, because cubed steaks are lean, just so tender (when cooked low and slow), and as an added bonus, they are totally inexpensive.
-I can buy grass-fed cubed steaks from the farm down the road cheaper than I can buy regular lean ground beef at the grocery store.
-If you can’t find cubed steaks, just substitute top round steaks (not too thick, please).
+Aside from being a nostalgic kind of recipe, though, I think it’s also a bit of an old-fashioned because I use cubed steaks for this dish, a cut of beef that I really don’t see too often in modern recipes.
+I really believe these steaks deserve a revival, though, because when properly cooked low and slow, cubed steaks are just oh-so-tender.
+And as an added bonus, they are also typically very inexpensive.
+Often I can find cubed steaks on sale for less than the price of regular ground beef.
+But if you can’t easily find cubed steaks, just go ahead substitute thin-cut top round steaks.

 And the gravy for these steaks?
 It’s a beefy-tomato gravy, filled with tender bell peppers, onions, celery, and mushrooms.
 And here comes the “smothered” part – this rich, thick, savory gravy is just begging to be smothered, not just over the steak, but also over a scoop of mashed potatoes, egg noodles, or even rice.
 Truly down-home comfort food!

 If you try this recipe, let me know in the comments.
 I hope you enjoy!

 *This post may contain affiliate links, which means I will earn a commission at no additional cost to you if you click through and make a purchase.*

 For more great recipes, visit my friends at: